 Some shops in Northern Ireland offer tax-free shopping for visitors.

 This depends on who they’re aimed at.
 If they’re for:

 - the general public only, they’ll show you a price including VAT

 - businesses as well as consumers, they might show the price with VAT and without

-- businesses only they don’t usually include VAT, which is charged on top of the price shown
+- businesses only they do not usually include VAT, which is charged on top of the price shown

 On bills and receipts

 Sometimes VAT is shown on a separate line.
-This doesn’t mean you’re paying extra - it just shows how much tax is included in the price.
+This does not mean you’re paying extra - it just shows how much tax is included in the price.

 Invoices from suppliers like builders, painters and decorators must show a separate amount for VAT and their VAT registration number.

 How VAT is worked out